trk/FieldtypeFontIconPicker/readme.md

 # FieldtypeFontIconPicker

 > Module allow you to use Fotn-Awesome icons easily.
-You can select icons directly from icon select list, also you can set a settings for each InputfieldFontIconPicker.
+You can select icons directly from icon select list, also you can set settings for each InputfieldFontIconPicker.

 ### Module Using